-Pumpkin baked oatmeal is an easy and healthy breakfast for kids.
-And a healthier and more filling form of classic pumpkin pie.
+Pumpkin baked oatmeal is an easy and healthy breakfast for the Fall season.
 Filled with heart healthy oats, pumpkin puree and honey and loaded with chocolate chips, this recipe is a family favorite!

-Make ahead breakfasts are a life saver for me, so I make a double batch of baked oatmeal every other week and freeze one for the next week.
+Meal prep is essential for our big family, so I make a double batch of baked oatmeal every other week and freeze one for the next week.
 If we’re having a busy morning, all I have to do is grab the pan out of the freezer, pop it in the oven to thaw and you’d never know it wasn’t baked fresh that day!
-My kids like to slather it in cream cheese because they’re a little extra like that.

 Have you tried my banana baked oatmeal recipe?